suhlig/concourse-branch-detection/README.markdown

 # Spike on Concourse Branch Detection

 > Beware, this is a spike.
-If you want to use this for real, turn the branch detection into a proper resource so that pipelines can trigger on branches added or removed.
+If you want to use this for real, turn the branch detection into a proper resource so that pipelines can trigger on branches added or removed (instead of polling via job).

 1. Create a `secrets.yml`: